kwonj-anl/ALEAF_Docs/docs/configuration/Policy_and_Financial_Settings.md

 3. technology-level eligibility from `Gen Technology` plus year-value tables such as `ITC` and `PTC`

 This is why policy documentation needs to explain how the sheets work together, not just what each sheet contains.

+When both global and regional policy targets are defined, the global setting takes precedence in the implemented workflow.
+In other words, a case-level global target overwrites the corresponding regional targets rather than being combined with them.

 ## `ITC` and `PTC`